isaac-sim/OmniIsaacGymEnvs/docs/domain_randomization.md

             ...
 ```

+This can also be set as a command line argument at launch time with `task.domain_randomization.randomize=True`.

 Next, we will define our parameters under the `randomization_params`
 keys.
 Here you can see how we used the previous settings to define some
 randomization parameters for a ShadowHand cube manipulation task: